-- The 5 year SCORP update is coming up in 2024.
-Parks entered into agreement with UNH for recreation policy management.
-This document is focused on big picture view of outdoor recreation in the state.
-Park's Office of Outdoor Recreation could use feedback from STAC members once a document is ready for review by public. - There will be surveys, but they will be focused on areas that are not currently recreating and how to get them to recreate.
-Survey data is already collected for current user groups. - Rough draft will be another year coming and there will be a dedicated website for public comment and documents. - DNCR with Outdoor Recreation Industry Development - o This was added to agenda a while ago but no one present to speak about it. - Signing guidelines for DNCR properties - There is a rough draft document for each member to review and provide comment on.
+- Other questions about motorized MOA/MOUs not being addressed with these MOA/MOUs.
+Only for towns and non-motorized groups under the town's MOA. - SCORP update - The 5-year SCORP update is coming up in 2024.
+Parks entered into agreement with UNH Department of Recreation, Management and Policy.
+This document is a requirement under the Land and Water Conservation Fund Program and the Office of Outdoor Recreation will be soliciting public comments from STAC members/organizations once a document is ready for review by public. - There will be surveys, but they will be focused on areas that are not currently recreating and how to get them to recreate.
+Survey data is already collected for current user groups. - Rough draft will be another year coming and there will be a dedicated website for public comment and documents.

+DNCR with Outdoor Recreation Industry Development

+- This was added to agenda a while ago but no one present to speak about it. - Signing guidelines for DNCR properties - There is a rough draft document for each member to review and provide comment on.
 This document was also emailed to all members.
 Please return all comments by April 1st to Trails Bureau.
 STAC comments will be compiled for further review when document gets DNCR reviews.
 This document will include STAC trail etiquette signs. - Are there national rail trail signing guidelines similar to OHRV & Snowmobile signs? - There are some guidelines but not a document we can use for NH.
 These signs would be very specific to the location they are in. - These signs will be tied to the state parks signage (same font/color/etc.) so a user knows they are on a parks' managed property. - Comment: signs change from state owned property to town own property, it could be useful to have the town signs the same.
 From the user perspective they do not care if they are on state vs. town property. - State cannot compel town to use the same signage.